radiodee1/games-llm/src/games/scripts/README.md

 uv init
 ```

-## Use this code as example and also execute this command in your 'workspace' directory.
+## Execute this command in your 'workspace' directory.

 ```
 git clone https://github.com/facebookresearch/vjepa2.git
 ```

+## Follow this link to the original 'vjepa2' project.

 https://github.com/facebookresearch/vjepa2